-Talk to them and get to know how they use the internet; ask to see some of their favourite sites.
+- Talk to them and get to know how they use the internet; ask to see some of their favourite sites.

-Make them aware that there are things on the internet which may upset them and that they can
+- Make them aware that there are things on the internet which may upset them and that they can

 - Be aware of any changes in the way they use the internet, such as the amount of time they spend online.

 know not to share their personal details online, such as their address and phone number.

-Tell them never to respond to junk email or open attachments that are from people they don't know.
+- Tell them never to respond to junk email or open attachments that are from people they don't know.

 Learn how the history feature on your computer works - it can help you monitor the websites that your children are using.